AI Risks to Children – A Quick Guide for Parents

 What you can do:

-• Report suspicious content or activity: this could mean reporting the user or content on the platform itself, contacting your child’s school if it’s peer-related, or reporting to the police if the risk is serious or involves child exploitation.
-You can also visit the Report Remove tool for help removing nude images online, including AI-generated ones.
+- Report suspicious content or activity: this could mean reporting the user or content on the platform itself, contacting your child’s school if it’s peer-related, or reporting to the police if the risk is serious or involves child exploitation.
+You can also visit the Report Remove tool and Take it Down for help removing nude images online, including AI-generated ones.

-Many AI tools track what children say, search, and do — and this data may be used for advertising, profiling, or sold to others.
-Many parents aren’t fully aware of how much is being collected.
+Many AI tools track what children say, search, and do — and this data may be used for advertising, profiling, or even sold to third parties.
+Children often don’t realise how long this information can be stored, or how it might be used in the future.

 What you can do: